 Q: What will testing requirements be for Fall 2021 for all employees?

 A: Employees onsite will continue to be tested in accordance with current campus testing requirements.
 Testing requirements can be found at the University's COVID-19 Testing Programs website.
-These requirements will be examined over summer and any adjustments will be issued for fall.
+These requirements will be examined as necessary.

 Q: Are supervisors allowed to ask staff if they have used the daily self-checklist?